2012 Recipient of the Eugene McDermott Award in the Arts at MIT

 Multidisciplinary performance and media artist Robert Lepage and Metropolitan Opera General Manager Peter Gelb explore the use of technology in stagecraft and storytelling in this free public program.
 Beginning with Lepage’s new production for the Met of Wagner’s Der Ring des Nibelungen, the presentation will range across an extraordinary body of work — from film to one-man performances, from Shakespeare to Peter Gabriel concerts and from Cirque du Soleil productions to spectacular architectural illuminations.
 The talk will include a multimedia presentation, including highlights from the Met’s Ring cycle.
 Free and open to the public.

-Robert Lepage’s work, especially through use of cinematic special effects and new technologies, integrates seemingly unrelated elements to re-imagine for the 21st century the ritual origins of theater in communal life, storytelling, and personal and collective memories.
+Robert Lepage’s work, especially through the use of cinematic special effects and new technologies, integrates seemingly unrelated elements to re-imagine for the 21st century the ritual origins of theater in communal life, storytelling, and personal and collective memories.

 Lepage’s creative and original approach to theater emerged in the 1980s with productions of Circulations, The Dragons’ Trilogy, Vinci, Polygraph, and Tectonic Plates in Canada.
 From 1989 to 1993, he served as artistic director of the Théâtre français at the National Arts Centre in Ottawa.
 With A Midsummer Night’s Dream in 1992, he became the first North American to direct a Shakespeare play at the Royal National Theatre in London.